2 Chronicles 17

 Introduction

-Second Chronicles 17 opens the Chronicler's extensive four-chapter account of Jehoshaphat, one of the great reforming kings of Judah (chapters 17-20).
+Second Chronicles 17 opens the Chronicler's four-chapter account of Jehoshaphat, a reforming king of Judah (chapters 17-20).
 Jehoshaphat ("the LORD has judged") was the son and successor of Asa, and he reigned from approximately 872 to 848 BC.
-While the parallel account in 1 Kings gives Jehoshaphat only modest coverage, the Chronicler devotes remarkable space to him, presenting his reign as a model of what faithfulness to the LORD looks like in practice.
-This chapter has no parallel in 1 Kings; its content is unique to Chronicles and establishes the theological foundation for everything that follows in Jehoshaphat's story.
+While the parallel account in 1 Kings gives him only limited coverage, the Chronicler devotes substantial space to his reign, presenting it as a model of what faithfulness to the LORD looks like in practice.
+This chapter has no parallel in 1 Kings; it is unique to Chronicles and establishes the theological framework for what follows in Jehoshaphat's story.

-The chapter moves through three interconnected themes: personal faithfulness (vv.
-1-6), national education in God's law (vv.
-7-9), and the resulting international respect and military strength (vv.
+The chapter traces three connected themes in sequence: personal faithfulness (vv.
+1-6), national instruction in God's law (vv.
+7-9), and the resulting international recognition and military strength (vv.
 10-19).
-This sequence is deliberate.
-In the Chronicler's theology, blessing flows from obedience, and Jehoshaphat's reign illustrates this pattern at every level.
-He first walks in the ways of the LORD himself, then ensures that the people are taught the law, and as a consequence the surrounding nations are struck with the fear of the LORD and Judah prospers materially and militarily.
-The teaching mission described in verses 7-9 is particularly significant: it represents the only recorded instance in the pre-exilic monarchy of a systematic, royally sponsored program of Torah instruction, combining royal officials, Levites, and priests in a coordinated effort to educate the populace.
+Jehoshaphat's reign illustrates the Chronicler's conviction that blessing follows obedience: he walks faithfully, ensures that the people are taught the law, and as a result the surrounding nations are filled with fear while Judah prospers.
+The teaching mission of verses 7-9 is especially notable as the only recorded instance in the pre-exilic monarchy of a systematic, royally sponsored Torah program, with royal officials, Levites, and priests working together to instruct the people.

 Jehoshaphat's Faithfulness and Strength (vv.
 1-6)